eythaann/Seelen-UI/readme.md

 ### Microsoft Store (recommended)
 Download the latest version from the [Store](https://www.microsoft.com/store/productId/9P67C2D4T9FB?ocid=pdpshare) page this is the recommended option because you will recieve updates, and a secure version of the program.

-#### Pay vs Free trial
-There are no differences between them, both the paid version and the free trial offer exactly the same features.
-The option to purchase is simply a way to donate and support my work in developing this application.

 ### Installer (Setup.exe)
 Download the latest version from the [Releases](https://github.com/eythaann/seelen-ui/releases) page and run the `setup.exe` installer.
 This will notify for new updates but maybe is detected as virus because actually is not signed.